Signup

 Diet:

-Black rhinos are browsers, meaning they primarily eat leaves, twigs, and branches of bushes and trees.
+Black Rhinos are browsers, meaning they primarily eat leaves, twigs, and branches of bushes and trees.
 Their prehensile upper lip helps them pluck foliage from trees and shrubs, making them important for maintaining the ecological balance by preventing overgrowth in their habitats.

 Reproduction:

-Black rhinos have a long gestation period of about 15-16 months.
+Black Rhinos have a long gestation period of about 15-16 months.
 A single calf is born and will stay with its mother for up to three years, until the next calf is born.
 Females reach sexual maturity at around 5-7 years, while males take longer, usually maturing between 7 and 10 years.

 Lifespan